paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 #### token ownership

 The naive way one might connect Alice's main account to her token accounts is by not connecting them at all.
-Whenever she wanted transfer a token, she'd use the private key of the token account.
+Whenever she wanted to transfer a token, she'd use the private key of the token account.
 Clearly, this would not be sustainable if Alice owned many tokens because that would require her to keep a private key for each token account.

 It would be much easier for Alice if she just had one private key for all her token accounts and this is exactly how the token program does it!